hardin47/website/Math150/Notes/06-surv.md

 ##### Test 3 for PH {-}

-The idea is for the residual plot of (Schoenfeld residual wrt a paticular covariate on the y-axis, time on the x-axis)to be flat.
+The idea is for the residual plot of (Schoenfeld residual wrt a particular covariate on the y-axis, time on the x-axis)to be flat.
 What if there is a strong linear trend for the residuals?
 What would that say about the time dependency?
 Imagine a scatterplot where the residual is very positively linearly associated with time.
 If $t_i > >$ then $x_i$ is much bigger than expected; if $t_i < <$ then $x_i$ is much smaller than expected.
 That is, the covariate of interest changes over time and its effect on the risk of survival does, too.

 #### Solutions to violations of PH